Research team

 Abstract

-Inspired by the EU mission regarding fighting cancer, this project commits to contribute to tackle this major societal challenge.
-The "Europe's Beating Cancer Plan", presented in 2021, has four striking targets: prevention, reduce the time to diagnosis, optimize diagnosis and treatment using personalized medicine and support the quality of life of all people exposed to cancer.
-This project contributes to diagnosis and follow up of the disease using prostate cancer (PCa) as a case study.
+Inspired by the mission of the EU commission, this project commits to tackle a major societal challenge, i.e. fighting cancer.
+A striking target for 2030 has been set by the EU: more than 3 million lives saved, living longer and better, achieve a thorough understanding of cancer, prevent what is preventable, optimize diagnosis and treatment, support the quality of life of all people exposed to cancer, and ensure equitable access to the above across Europe.
+This project contributes to (early) diagnosis and follow up of the disease.
 More and more biomarkers are discovered and validated for cancer and the highly precise determination thereof is high on the priority list, necessitating analytical devices that allow rapid and accurate analysis with high sensitivity.
-Therefore, I propose the combined use of electrochemical detection with a light-triggered sensing technology for the specific and selective photoelectrochemical detection of low concentrations of three different classes of PCa biomarkers (i.e. non-coding RNA, gene fusion transcript and DNA single nucleotide polymorphism).
-Through the development of a 96-well plate detection platform, I will be able to perform a panel analysis of those biomarkers in 96 samples simultaneously.
-Detection and quantification of the selected target sequences will be performed in three different liquid biopsies (i.e. urine, plasma and serum), to ensure the translation from a lab technology to a device for hospitals.
+Electrochemical biochips are an emerging tool for point-of-care diagnostic systems due to their inherent high sensitivity and cost and time effectiveness.
+We propose the combined use of electrochemical detection with a light-triggered sensing technology for the specific and selective photoelectrochemical detection of low concentrations of cancer biomarkers (i.e. KRAS mutations), also allowing us to detect a panel of cancer biomarkers.
+Detection and quantification of the selected target sequences will be performed in tissue and liquid biopsies, to ensure the translation from a lab technology to a device for clinicians and even patients.Researcher(s)

 Research team(s)